 Local boxer charged with assaulting girlfriend

 Mar.
-27—HAVERHILL — Local professional boxer Harrison "Harry" Gigliotti has been charged with assaulting his girlfriend by punching her in the face, police say.
+31—HAVERHILL — Local professional boxer Harrison "Harry" Gigliotti has been charged with assaulting his girlfriend by punching her in the face, police say.

 Gigliotti, 26, of 2 Nottingham Lane, Bradford, was arrested March 13 after his girlfriend, Giuliana Mangiafico, 21, filed a report with police alleging Gigliotti punched her in the face and then continued assaulting her.